 § 5 Obligatory catch reports and scale samples of killed salmon

 The catch report should include as a minimum: Date, Name of beat, Species, Weight, Sex, Length, Full Name of angler, Type of tackle/bait, and if the fish was killed or released.
 The angler is responsible for reporting correct catch data.All catch reports with the information listed above will be stored in the catch database for Orkla and is subject to publication on the website www.orklaguide.com.
-Scale samples should be taken and delivered to OROA of all killed salmon. www.orklaguide.com reserve the right to further use of uploaded catch photos.
+A picture and Scale samples should be taken and delivered to OROA of all killed salmon. www.orklaguide.com reserve the right to further use of uploaded catch photos.
 All anglers are obliged to register here: Orklakortet before fishing starts!

 Anglers are responsible for taking scale samples of all killed salmon.
 These must be delivered to OROA.
 Scale samples must be delivered at a confirmed collecting box or other authorized location within two days (48 hours) after the catch